c21alest/Examensarbete/Measure Leshan API/README.md

-Python code to measure time taken to access Leshan API.
+Python code to measure time taken to access Leshan API